CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 ## TO DO

-- Refractor parts of the code to be more efficient
+- Compartmentalize, refractor, and optimize code to be more efficient
-- Handle the user interupting selenium
+- Handle the user interupting selenium at different parts of the control flow
 - Figure out how to package it into an .exe to use on any windows computer

-## Disclaimer :wink:

-The beta version will be hosted somewhere and be provided an htmx front end

-The final version will be hosted on Azure and will offer an htmx front end
+- Add a red border to unhandled usernames which later update to green once managed